How to Apply

 - indicate any experience you have with a foreign language (speaking, reading, writing)

-- Public History applicants: indicate any experience you have in the field
+- M.A. in Public History applicants: indicate any experience you have in the field

-- Historical Studies applicants: indicate which track (American, European, or Global) you would like to pursue within the program
+- M.A. in History applicants: indicate which area (American, European, or Global) you would like to pursue within the program

 4. One Academic Writing Sample

 - your name must be on every page